 - a) The Parties will make every reasonable effort to resolve disputes arising from this Agreement promptly, justly, and equitably. - i.
-Unless otherwise stated in an offer of settlement or a settlement, all offers of settlement and settlements are without prejudice or precedent with respect to any other matter arising under this agreement. - ii.
-There shall be no reprisals of any kind taken against any Faculty Member because of the Member's participation, or lack thereof, in the grievance and arbitration procedure under this Agreement. - iii.
-The Association shall have carriage of all grievances.
-No grievance may proceed to Step 1 unless it has been assumed by the Association. - iv.
-All written communications pursuant to this Article shall be by registered mail or receipted hand delivery and receipt of notification shall be deemed to be the date of delivery of such communications.
+Unless otherwise stated in an offer of settlement or a settlement, all offers of settlement and settlements are without prejudice or precedent with respect to any other matter arising under this Agreement. - ii.
+There shall be no reprisals of any kind taken against any Faculty Member because of their participation, or lack thereof, in the grievance process and/or arbitration procedure under this Agreement. - The Association shall have carriage of all grievances.
+No grievance may proceed to Step 1 unless it has been assumed by the Association.